joelwross/tutorials/src/css-frameworks/index.md

 A third benefit is realized if you use the [Sass](http://sass-lang.com/) or [Less](http://lesscss.org/) CSS pre-compilers.
 These tools extend the CSS syntax to include features found in most other programming languages: variables, functions, inheritance, includes, mix-ins, etc. Most CSS frameworks are built using one of these two pre-compilers, and their **source files are commonly included in the downloaded zip**.
 You can then refer to these source files directly in your own Sass or Less code, including only the parts of the framework you actually plan on using.
 You can also override their standard fonts, colors, sizes, etc., simply by resetting their variables.

 There are two main drawbacks to this method.
 First, it **adds large framework files to your code repository** that could easily be downloaded from the web as needed.
 Second, these **zips typically don't include other libraries that the framework depends upon**.
-For example, Bootstrap's JavaScript library requires the jQuery library, but that's not included in their distribution zip file, as they want you to load the most recent version.
+For example, Bootstrap's JavaScript library requires the jQuery library, but that's not included in their distribution zip file, as they don't want to have to update their own zip every time jQuery creates a new release.
 To eliminate both of these drawbacks, use a package manager.

 ### Using a Package Manager